 - An execution IDP detects, decides, and acts: it can apply the patch, scale the deployment, or open a pull request against your GitOps repo — and then verify the fix held, with a rollback if it regressed.

-Detection is table stakes in 2026.
+Detection is table stakes.
 Actuation is the dividing line.
 If your "AI SRE" can write a perfect root-cause analysis but can't change a single field in a manifest, it's a portal feature wearing an execution costume.

 The honest caveats (this is not portal-bashing)